ENCCS/openmp-gpu/content/gpu-architecture.rst

 Thread Hierarchy
 ~~~~~~~~~~~~~~~~

 In order to take advantage of the accelerators it is needed to use parallelism.
 All loops in which the individual iterations are independent of each other can be parallelized.
 When a kernel is called tens of thousands of threads are created.
-All threads execute the given kernel with each thread executing the same inttructions on different data (*S*ingle *I*instruction *M*ultiple *D*ata parallel programming model).
+All threads execute the given kernel with each thread executing the same instructions on different data (*S*ingle *I*instruction *M*ultiple *D*ata parallel programming model).
 These threads are grouped in blocks which are assgined to the SMs.
 The blocks can not be splitted among the SMs, but in a SM several blocks can be active at a moment.
 Threads in a block can interact with each other, they can exchange data via the so called shared memory and they can be synchronized.
 The blocks can not interact with other blocks.

 .. figure:: img/ThreadExecution.jpeg
    :align: center